MaevaTecher/varroa-host-jump/README.md

 ### Useful links and tools for running your own demographic inferences

-Additionally to the complete [manual available](http://cmpg.unibe.ch/software/fastsimcoal2/man/fastsimcoal26.pdf) for `fastsimcoal2` written by Laurent Excoffier, we found help on the active [google group forum](https://groups.google.com/forum/?nomobile=true#!forum/fastsimcoal).
+Additionally to the complete [manual available](http://cmpg.unibe.ch/software/fastsimcoal2/man/fastsimcoal26.pdf) for `fastsimcoal2` written by Laurent Excoffier, we recommend the helpful active [google group forum](https://groups.google.com/forum/?nomobile=true#!forum/fastsimcoal).

-We are extremely grateful to the excellent tutorial that can be found [here](https://speciationgenomics.github.io/fastsimcoal2/), hosted on the [speciationgenomics](https://github.com/speciationgenomics) Github page by Mark Ravinet & Joana Meier.
+An excellent tutorial on fastsimcoal2 usage on genomics data can be found [here](https://speciationgenomics.github.io/fastsimcoal2/), hosted on the [speciationgenomics](https://github.com/speciationgenomics) Github page by Mark Ravinet & Joana Meier.

-[easySFS](https://github.com/isaacovercast/easySFS) was used to generate SFS input files from our vcf files (developped by Isaac Overcast).
+[easySFS](https://github.com/isaacovercast/easySFS) was used to generate SFS input files from our vcf files (developed by Isaac Overcast).
-For

-[SFS-scripts](https://github.com/marqueda/SFS-scripts) were used to plot observed and expected 2D-SFS under each scenario model (developped by David Marques).
+[SFS-scripts](https://github.com/marqueda/SFS-scripts) were used to plot observed and expected 2D-SFS under each scenario model (developed by David Marques).

 ### Templates files in `demography` folder:

-Here I described the command line used for one demographic model (`VDNOV475_105000/scenario6_IMGwt`) with the SFS generated from the largest SNP subset for _V. destructor_ (`dataset_VD4_38108snps.obs`).
+Here, we described the command lines used for one demographic model (`VDNOV475_105000/scenario6_IMGwt`) with the SFS generated from the largest SNP subset for _V. destructor_ (`dataset_VD4_38108snps.obs`).
 The `M6_downsample_IMGwt_1_jointMAFpop1_0.obs` file should be place in the same folder as the same named .tpl and .est files.

 Briefly the `M6_downsample_IMGwt_1.tpl` file draw the scenario with :
 1. A two populations model between _V. destructor_ mites on original host _A. cerana_ with a current effective population size `NVDAC1` and `NVDAM0` for the novel host _A. mellifera_.
-2. We projeted the data using easySFS with 17 haploid genomes for both _A. mellifera_ (population 0) and _A. cerana_ (population 1) mites.
+2. Observed SFS Data were projected using easySFS with 17 haploid genomes for both _A. mellifera_ (population 0) and _A. cerana_ (population 1) mites.
-3. We assumed a growth rate GAM since the host switch event only for the novel host (expansion biologically known).
+3. A growth rate GAM since the host switch event only for the novel host (expansion biologically known).
-4. Two migration matrices are given for the population split and after.
+4. Two migration matrices were given for the population split and after.
 5. We considered a single historical event `TBOT` from which a number of haploid mites `JUMP` splited from _A. cerana_ population to found the new _A. mellifera_ population.
 6. The mutation rate was proposed following preliminary _de novo_ mutations estimations.